zhutoutoutousan/A-study-note-as-a-beginner/self/whoaii.md

       - 2022/3
         - *Patience, think out of the box*
         - *Always try the new things*
-        - *Engineering practices and appetites are to be enforced to oneself, but un-opinionated towards others...unless they are stupid and beyond the pale*
+        - *Engineering practices and appetites are to be enforced to oneself, but un-opinionated towards others...unless they are stupid and beyond the pale...myself included*
         - *What if I piece these things together?
 What's its business model?*
     - 学术人/科学家 --> S
       - 2022/3